 Have you ever felt confused or even overwhelmed when trying to set Nadeko's permissions?
 In this guide we will be explaining how to use the permission commands correctly and even cover a few common questions!
 Every command we discuss here can be found in the Commands List.

 Permissions are very handy at setting who can use what commands in a server.
-By default, the NSFW module is blocked, but nothing else is.
-If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in
+All commands and modules are enabled by default.
+If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in the credentials.json file.

-The Administration module still requires that you have the correct permissions on Discord to be able to use these commands, so for users to be able to use commands like
+Several commands still require that you have the correct permissions on Discord to be able to use them, so for users to be able to use commands like

 With the permissions system it possible to restrict who can skip the current song, pick NadekoFlowers or use the NSFW module.

 To change permissions you must meet the following requirements:

 Have Administrator Server Permission.